 About Gunlom Falls

-Gunlom Falls (we’ve been told it was also called the UPD Falls) seemed to us like the quintessential Australian Outback waterfall.
+Gunlom Falls (we’ve been told it was also called the UPD Falls and Waterfall Creek Falls) seemed to us like the quintessential Australian Outback waterfall.

 It featured a 30m drop into a very wide plunge pool that was free of Saltwater Crocodiles.